chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 ---
 title: Spitting Out the Agentic Kool-AId
-excerpt:  After tasting the future of invasive agents, I'm waking up to the possibility of a different life.
+excerpt:  After tasting the future of invasive agents, I've woken up to the possibility of a different life.
 noindex: true
 ---
 {% include img.html src="social.webp" caption="" url="" %}